Anthroposophy: Judaism

-Steiner has financed the publication of the book Die Entente-Freimaurerei und der Weltkrieg (1919) by Karl Heise; Steiner also wrote the foreword for the book, partly based upon his own ideas.
-The publication comprised a conspiracy theory according to whom World War I was a consequence of a collusion of Freemasons and Jews - still favorite scapegoats of the conspiracy theorists - their purpose being the destruction of Germany.
+Steiner financed the publication of the book Die Entente-Freimaurerei und der Weltkrieg (1919) by Karl Heise; Steiner also wrote the foreword for the book, partly based upon his own ideas.
+The publication comprised a conspiracy theory according to whom World War I was a consequence of a collusion of Freemasons and Jews – still favorite scapegoats of the conspiracy theorists – their purpose being the destruction of Germany.
+Fact is that Steiner spent a large sum of money for publishing "a now classic work of anti-Masonry and anti-Judaism".
 The writing was later enthusiastically received by the Nazi Party.
-According to Dick Taverne Steiner was a Nazi (i.e. a member of the NSDAP).